 Outpatient clinics are held at the following sites:

 Due to the restrictions placed upon NHS services as a result of the COVID-19 pandemic, we unfortunately have had to reduce the number of sites where we could offer outpatient screening services.
 We are working hard to resume our outreach services at Gainsborough, Grantham, Skegness and Spalding and hope to be able to provide updates on this soon.

 What does the newborn hearing screening test involve?

-A trained hearing screener carries out the hearing screening test.
-They place a small soft tipped earpiece in the outer part of your baby’s ear which sends clicking sounds down the ear.
+A trained Hearing Screener will carry out the hearing screening test.
+They will place a small soft tipped earpiece in the outer part of your baby’s ear which sends clicking sounds down the ear.
 When an ear receives sound, the inner part, known as the cochlea, usually produces an echo.
 The screening equipment can pick up a response.
 This type of test is called an Automated Otoacoustic Emission (AOAE) screening test.

 - Your baby may have been unsettled at the time of screening